 In the same way, shortly, you will be able to find your favorite items by taking a picture and sending them directly to the online store’s database.
 And it goes further!
 Consider Google Lens.
 If you have an Android smartphone, you can check this option instantly.
 Just open your Google Assistant and ask it to open Google Lens for you.

-What you will see is an app that uses computer vision techniques along with the machine learning technologies to provide you with the relevant information about the object you’re pointing at.
+What you will see is an app that uses computer vision techniques along with machine learning technologies to provide you with the relevant information about the object you’re pointing at.
 Google Lens detects an object that you’re aiming at with your camera, interprets it, and gives you the results.
 And then, you can instantly search for it in the Google search engine.
 This, in turn, allows you to check its model name and price.

 Have you recently seen some nice shoes and you didn’t know where you can find them?
-Nothing simpler, Google Lens will most likely know their brand name and model.
+Nothing simpler, Google Lens will most likely know its brand name and model.
 With this data, you can simply make a purchase online.

 Currently, this feature is primarily used in Google, but the eCommerce companies already try to implement this solution into their businesses.
 For instance, in 2017, eBay announced Image Search and Find It On eBay, new possibilities for shoppers to use pictures instead of words to search eBay’s catalog.